ishikapawar4323-collab/SWYNEX-Executive-Passenger-Data-Analytics/README.md

 ### 1. Gender was the strongest predictor of survival

-Female passengers survived at a significantly higher rate than males, making gender the most influential demographic variable.
+Female passengers recorded a 74.2% survival rate compared to 18.9% for males, making gender the highest-impact demographic variable.

 ### 2. Passenger class influenced outcomes